acquia/lightning/UPDATE.md

 ### Beta 4 to Beta 5

 * Scheduled updates which change several pieces of content at once were broken.
-  The fix is a configuration change, so Lightning does not provide an automated update path.
-To implement the fix manually:
+  The fix is a change to configuration that is owned by the site, so Lightning does not attempt to make the change automatically.
+To implement the fix
+  manually:
   * Go to *Configuration > Scheduled Updates Overview > Scheduled Update Types*
   * Edit the **Publish multiple nodes at a certain time** update type
   * Under "Update Runner Settings", select **Default** from the "Update Runner"